msmexplorer/msmexplorer-d3/README.md

 Use for Analysis
 ----------------
-Once you've built your MSM using MSMBuilder, you can just drag and drop ``tProb.mtx`` into the webapp, and start visualizing the graph immediately.
-You can also go to the ``Transition Paths`` tab to generate the N-most-likely paths from source states to sink states.
-Please note that pathway generation can take a few seconds to process.
+Once you've built your MSM, you can just drag and drop a Matrix Market file (``mtx``) into the webapp, and start visualizing the graph immediately.
+You can also go to the ``Transition Paths`` tab to generate the N most-likely paths from source states to sink states.
+Please note that pathway generation can take a few seconds.

 Todo
 ---------------